yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/LoreCollege.png?raw=true)

 - Level 6: Magical Discoveries
   - You learn two spells of your choice.
-These spells can come from the Cleric, Druid, or Wizard spell list or any combination thereof (see a class’s section for its spell list).
+These spells can come from the Cleric, Druid, or Wizard spell list or any combination thereof (see a class's section for its spell list).
 A spell you choose must be a cantrip or a spell for which you have spell slots, as shown in the Bard Features table.
 You always have the chosen spells prepared, and whenever you gain a Bard Level, you can replace one of the spells with another spell that meets these requirements.
 - Level 12: Peerless Skill
   - You restore 1 Bardic Inspiration at the start of your turn in combat.